aphilippsen/drawingcompletion/README.md

 Script that was used to preprocess the trajectories to equal length and to summarize them in a data sets file to be used for training etc. Code has to be adapted when adding new drawings.
 Two *npy* files are generated, one containing the trajectories and one containing the corresponding class labels.

-Drawing sets ready to use can be found in *data_generation/drawing-data-sets/*.
+Drawing sets which are ready to use can be found in *data_generation/drawing-data-sets/*.

 #### 2. Training ####